Add To Favorites

 Use bold colors to make a statement as strong as the walls needed to house the homeless!
 Help erase one of the challenges facing all of us today.

-Continue learning about homelessness.
+Students continue learning about homelessness.
 How can people work together to find homes for families without their own places to go?
 Start a lively class discussion about the challenges people face.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step